Default view

 • in case of a passed midterm, students may review their test at the end of their next practical.

-The final grades will be based on the results of two midterm tests and the practical small tests’ average1.
+The final grades will be based on the results of two midterm tests and the practical small tests’ average[1].
 If any of the three grades is unsatisfactory, the semester will not be accepted.
-In this case the student should have a final retake test about the topics of the whole semester at the end of the semester.
-If this test is successfully passed, the grade will be satisfactory in all cases (regardless of the achieved percentage on this final test).
-However, in case of failing this last retake test, the acceptance of the semester will not be certified by the signature of the head of department.
+In this case the student should write a final retake test about the topics of the whole semester at the end of the semester.
+In case of failing this last retake test, the acceptance of the semester will not be certified by the signature of the Head of Department.

 At the end of fall semester, students will be evaluated as follows: